GuildCrafts/web-development-js/_goals/196-Dive_Into_UNIX_and_Bash.md

 - [ ] 10 activities are completed from the [Linux][ryans-tutorial-linux] tutorials and solution code is included as files under a `linux/` directory.\*

 \*Note: there will likely be overlap between this tutorial and the Hartl book.
 Choose only activities that cover new material so you don't do redundant work.

-## Quality Rubric

-**Clean and clear code**
-- Code is well formatted and easily readable [50 points]
-- Code includes comments where appropriate to explain and give context [50 points]

-**Good project management**
-- Commit messages are concise and descriptive.
-[25 points]
-- All features are added via pull requests.
-[25 points]
-- Every pull request has a description summarizing the changes made.
-[25 points]
-- Every pull request has been reviewed by at least one other person.
-[25 points]

 ## Resources